glucoseinc/vhakg-tools/README.md

 - Run `python mmkg-search.py -h` if you want to know command arguments
 - Run `python mmkg-search.py args`

+### SPARQL

+- Users familiar with SPARQL can use the GraphDB SPARQL endpoint at [localhost:7200/sparql](http://localhost:7200/sparql).

 ## How to develop

 ### GUI